cloudputation/mechanical-drill/README.md

 ```

 ## Configuration
-By default, Mechanical Drill looks for `/etc/mechanical-drill/config.hcl`
+By default, Mechanical Drill looks for a configuration file at path: `/etc/mechanical-drill/config.hcl`

-Here is an example server config file
+Here is an example drill config file
 ```hcl
 // Those configuration options are reserved for a future version log_dir     = "log"